huiw-git/alicemt/mt/cecsi/content/SQL-Server-Management-Studio---Changelog--SSMS-.md

 * **New Restore dialog to streamline restoring a SQL Server 2016 database backup from the Microsoft Azure storage service.**

-* **Improved support for SQL Server 2016 (1200 compatibility level) tabular databases in the Analysis Services Process dialog.**

 * **Bug fix in SSMS query designer to allow adding tables to the designer if a user doesn’t have SELECT permissions on them.**

 * **Bug fix to add IntelliSense support for 'TRY_CAST()', and 'TRY_CONVERT()' functions.**